calebareeveso/Password-generator-v1/README.md

 * After generating the password click on the copy button to get the password.

 ## CONTRIBUTING
- Pull request are welcomed,and also open an issue to discuss would like to change.
+ Pull request are welcomed,and please open an issue to discuss what you would like to change.